ThomasHanson/ucf-cs/cop3502/programming-assignments/01-monster-trainers/README.md

 ## Problem: The Monster Trainers Need Your Help

-Several small monster trainers have come to you for advice regarding expeditions they're planning into various regions.
+Several small monster trainers have come to you for advice regarding expeditions that they're planning into various regions.
 You are writing a program to estimate how many monsters they can expect to capture in each region.

 * You've got a Small Monster Index that tells you the name, type, and relative commonality of all the small monsters in question.
   * (A monster’s absolute commonality is the same in each region.
 A monster’s relative commonality will change region by region as calculations are performed)